JamesPickersgill/python-shader-nodes/README.md

 # python-shader-nodes
 Helpers to make creating blender shader nodes in python more developer friendly.

-This project is in a proof of concept phase, so many features are missing.
+**This project is in a proof of concept phase, so many features are missing**.
 Happy to add things if people find this tool useful.

 ## What is this?
 Creating shader node materials with blender's python API is a bit annoying.
-For simply multiply a number you'd need all this
+To simply multiply you'd need all this
 ```python
 node_group = bpy.data.node_groups.new('Group Name', 'ShaderNodeTree')
 multiply_r = node_group.nodes.new(type="ShaderNodeMath")